MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 MK: Oh is it?
 Because I could go on.

-GG: The interplay between the instruments is not focused on a particular player’s virtuoso skill.
-It truly is a group ensemble effort and I think we’d all agree that we’re all happiest in that environment.
-Neither of us--none of us are spotlight people to go out front and try and do something because I’m sure we all think none of us are good enough to do that.
+GG: <span class="important">The interplay between the instruments is not focused on a particular player’s virtuoso skill.
+It truly is a group ensemble effort and I think we’d all agree that we’re all happiest in that environment.</span> Neither of us--none of us are spotlight people to go out front and try and do something because I’m sure we all think none of us are good enough to do that.

 KM: That’s right.